agster27/unpackerr.github.io/docs/install/unraid.md

 ![](/img/screenshots/unraid/starrmounts.png "starr mounts")

 If the highlighted portions above are not identical to the one below, then things are bound to work poorly.
+In other words, if Unpackerr has `/downloads <-> /mnt/user/downloads` and Sonarr has `/data <-> /mnt/user/downloads`, Unpackerr will not be able to find your files.
+In this hypothetical, you must edit the Unpackerr `/downloads` mount, and change the _Container Path_ to `/data` so it matches Sonarr.

 ![](/img/screenshots/unraid/unpackerrmount.png "unapackerr mount")
 :::